D4NSER/LaboratorinisNr3/README.md

 ## Doxygen documentation
 >[!NOTE]
->The repository includes comprehensive Doxygen documentation.
+>The repository includes comprehensive Doxygen[^1] documentation.
 This documentation provides detailed descriptions of all classes, methods, and member variables.

 ### Installation and Usage
 1. Firstly, head up to the [official Doxygen website](https://www.doxygen.nl/manual/index.html)